How to Manage Pests

 The nematodes listed above have been found in pistachio orchards in California but have not been associated with damage to this crop.

 Tree symptoms may suggest but are never sufficient to diagnose a nematode problem.
+Infested trees exhibit nonspecific symptoms of yellowing, malnutrition, and decline.
 To adequately diagnose a nematode problem, soil and root samples must be examined by a diagnostic laboratory to determine if nematodes are present.

-Although nematodes have not previously been found to cause problems on pistachios in California, if the cause for a problem cannot be found, soil samples could be taken to determine if nematodes are present in high numbers.
-Contact your farm advisor for more details about sampling, to help you find a laboratory for extracting and identifying nematodes, and for help in interpreting sample results.
+Although nematodes have not previously been found to cause problems on pistachios in California, if the cause for a problem cannot be found, soil samples could be taken to determine if nematodes are present.
+Contact your farm advisor for more details about sampling and to help you find a laboratory for extracting and identifying nematodes.

 UC IPM Pest Management Guidelines: